WSU-AIR-Group/kg-tutorial/README.md

 ## Directory Structure
 `code/` -- contains scripts used to process data and generate the TTL file.
-`data/` -- contains the input datasets used to generate the knowledge graph.
+`containers/` -- contains files to create a playground container environment for a KG Tutorial `data/` -- contains the input datasets used to generate the knowledge graph.
 `output/` -- stores the generated Turtle file.